Centrally deploy AWS Network Firewall across VPCs

 Using Firewall Manager, your security administrator can deploy firewall rules for AWS Network Firewall to control traffic leaving and entering your network across accounts and Amazon VPCs, from a single place.
 Any changes to the centrally configured set of rules are automatically deployed to your accounts and VPCs.
 This enables security administrators to consistently enforce centrally mandated firewall rules across an organization, even as new accounts and VPCs are created in your organization.
 At the same time, Firewall Manager also reports non-compliant issues including any VPCs and accounts that are missing Network Firewall protections.

-Automatic application of Amazon VPC security groups, AWS WAF rules, and AWS Shield Advanced protections
+Automatically deploy Amazon VPC security groups, AWS WAF rules, AWS Shield Advanced protections, AWS Network Firewall rules, and Amazon Route 53 Resolver DNS Firewall rules

 You can automatically enforce policies on AWS resources that currently exist or are created in the future, thereby ensuring compliance with firewall rules across the organization.
 AWS Firewall Manager gives customers the ability to apply AWS WAF rules, as well as Managed Rules for AWS WAF, on Application Load Balancers, API Gateways and Amazon CloudFront accounts.
 You can apply AWS Shield Advanced protections on Application or Classic Load Balances, Elastic IP addresses or CloudFront distributions.
 Similarly, you can use AWS Firewall Manager to create a common primary security group across your EC2 instances in your VPC.
+With Firewall Manager you can automatically deploy Network Firewall endpoints and associated rules, for your VPCs.
+At the same time, Firewall Manager also lets you associate your VPCs with Route 53 Resolver DNS Firewall rules.
 You can choose to automatically enforce the rule on a newly created resource, or you can choose to be notified when the new resource is created.

 Multi-account resource groups